San Juan de Ulúa: History

 The fort was built during the period of Spanish colonial rule, begun in 1535 by the Spanish authorities.
 The boundaries of the fort were repeatedly expanded during its existence.
 The fortress saw no action after the 1560s under Spanish control, becoming an isolated outpost of the Spanish Army in New Spain.
 In the 1580s, Battista Antonelli redesigned the fortress during a stopover en route to the Gulf of Fonseca.

-It saw no action during the Mexican War of Independence, being too far away from the main areas of fighting to see any real action.
+It saw no action during the Mexican War of Independence, being too far away from the main areas of fighting.

 Privateer encounter

 In 1568, the Spanish forces stationed on the fortress succeeded in trapping a privateer fleet under the command of John Hawkins in the fortress's harbor.
 The commanders under Hawkins included his cousin, the young Francis Drake.
 Although Hawkins and Drake both managed to escape the organized entrapment on their respective warships, many of the trapped sailors aboard the ships were killed by Spanish cannon fire.
 Several of the privateer warships present were sunk, and several more were damaged beyond repair, and scuttled along the Mexican coastline.
 The shipwrecked sailors were abandoned by Hawkins, who chose to cut his losses and venture elsewhere on the Spanish Main.

 Trapped, and with no rescue in sight, these sailors ventured further inland, where they eventually settled among the local population and integrated into the Mexican populace at large, becoming part of the European diaspora in Mexico.
 Hawkins, along with Drake, continued his attacks on Spanish shipping of valuable cargo such as gold and silver from Spanish colonies in Latin America to Spain.
 The attack by the Spaniards at San Juan de Ulúa is credited as marking Drake's first feelings of intense hatred of both Catholicism and the Spanish, which would both go on to have an influence on his later career.